lchski/lucascherkewski.com/_newsletters/2017-10-01-4-loving-libraries.md

+---
+layout: study--newsletter
+title: 'Loving libraries'
+number: '4'
+date: '2017-10-01 19:40:00 -0400'
+published: true
+---

+{:h2: .f6 .ttu .tracked .mt5 .lh-title}
+{:link: .dim .light-purple}
+{:blockquote: .ml0 .pl4 .bl .bw3 .b--black-10 .f4}
+{:blockquote__citation: .f5 .measure}
+{:hr: .w-40 .mv5 .bw1 .ba .b--black-10}

 It’s time to nerd out about libraries.
 I love that we have places that collect lots of books and enable us to enjoy them well into the future.

-To start, here’s [a surprisingly fiery thread from the McMaster Rare Books official Twitter account](https://twitter.com/MacResColls/status/913842397800534016).
+To start, here’s [a surprisingly fiery thread from the McMaster Rare Books official Twitter account](https://twitter.com/MacResColls/status/913842397800534016){:link}.
 Who said that librarians were shy?
 I like this thread because it speaks to some of the great challenges faced by libraries and archives, in no uncertain terms: though they collect essential traces of the past, they lack so much  of the support required to do so.
-(This thread also led me to learn about McMaster’s [Bertrand Russell Research Centre](http://russell.mcmaster.ca), including [its origin story](http://www.mcmaster.ca/russdocs/purchase.htm)—very cool stuff!)
+(This thread also led me to learn about McMaster’s [Bertrand Russell Research Centre](http://russell.mcmaster.ca){:link}, including [its origin story](http://www.mcmaster.ca/russdocs/purchase.htm){:link}—very cool stuff!)

 Since financial support isn’t really feasible from me, I’d like to share some library love.
 Here are some of my favourite libraries, and a little note on why I love them so: